The True Cost of a Vibe-Coded MVP: What Happens After the Demo

 The fix is rarely just “move the API key to an environment variable.”
 The key was hardcoded because there is no secret management system.
 There is no secret management system because there is no deployment pipeline.
 There is no deployment pipeline because the application was deployed manually once and never updated.
 Each fix reveals the next missing layer.

-Retrofitting tests onto a codebase that was not designed for testability is significantly more expensive than writing tests alongside the code.
-Components are tightly coupled.
-Business logic is mixed into UI layers.
-Database calls are hardcoded instead of injected.
-You have to refactor before you can even write the test.
+Retrofitting tests onto a codebase that was not designed for testability is generally more involved than writing tests alongside the code.
+Components may be tightly coupled, business logic may sit inside UI layers, and database calls may be hardcoded instead of injected.
+In those cases, refactoring is part of the test effort.

 Untangling this requires an experienced developer to map the codebase, identify the seams, and carefully extract and consolidate logic without breaking existing functionality.
 It is painstaking work, and there are no shortcuts.